-For the first time this season, I was able to put on my snowshoes to go and enjoy the snow!
-I headed for Bowman in the Outaouais, to explore a trail that is often described as one of the most beautiful trails for snowshoeing in the region: the trail at Parc Régional de la Forêt Bowman.
+For the first time this season, I was able to put on my snowshoes to go enjoy the snow!
+I headed for Bowman in the Outaouais to explore a trail that is often described as one of the most beautiful trails for snowshoeing in the region: the trail at Parc Régional de la Forêt Bowman.

 The Bowman Forest Regional Park is located about 60 kilometres north of Gatineau, in the MRC of Papineau.
 This regional park is quite new and is still being developed.
 Eventually, the MRC hopes to add several kilometres of hiking trails, rock climbing walls, mountain bike trails, a pavilion and access to its lakes.

 But in the meantime, you can find there a trail of just under 5 kilometres and a small parking lot, which I drove to.
 It is located at the very end of a gravel road, near Lac du Brochet, one of the six lakes in the park.
-What a pleasure to be able to enjoy, for the first time this year, the majesty and tranquility of winter landscapes!
+What a pleasure it was to be able to enjoy, for the first time this year, the majesty and tranquility of winter landscapes!

 The Bowman Forest Regional Park covers an area of approximately 700 hectares and aims to showcase the old growth Laurentian forest, the lakes and the small mountains found there.
 For now, the only trail that exists is a loop that goes to the top of one of these mountains.

 It took me a little while to find where to access the trail (I had to walk back and forth on the road from the parking lot before I noticed the arrows indicating the direction towards the trail head).
 But once I finally found the trail head, I was able to put on my snowshoes and take my first steps into Bowman Forest.

 The trail head may have been a little tricky to find, but after a few metres in the forest I realized that luckily the trail looked well marked and shouldn’t be too hard to follow.
 Fresh snow seemed to cover the trail in places, but it was still fairly visible.